aaronnorby/reduction/README.md

 action creator to be called and `dispatch` to the store without the component inside of which it is called needing to itself call `dispatch` on the action (the `dispatch` method is given to connected components).

+Also contains an example usage of `redux-simple-router`'s `pushPath` action creator, which can be used to change routes from inside a component without the use of React Router's `Link` components.

+## `src/containers/Root.jsx`

+Serves as the root route for our React router routing scheme.
+Also contains example usages of `Link` elements for changing routes.

 ## `src/components/ExampleComponent.jsx`